Ankistrorhynchus

-Ankistrorhynchus is an extinct genus of sawfish-like shark from the Cretaceous Period.
+Ankistrorhynchus is an extinct genus of sclerorhynchoid from the Cretaceous Period.
 It is known only isolated rostral teeth from two species.
 A. lonzeensis is named for its type locality of Lonzée, Belgium.
 It is from the lower Santonian stage.
 A. washakiensis was described from the Campanian-aged Mesaverde Formation of Wyoming, USA.
 The species A. major was named from Campanian/Santonian of New Jersey, USA off of fragmentary material, thus making its validity questionable.